Rainbow Village Properties, Inc.

 What are the organization's key strategies for making this happen?

 Our model finds safe, suitable homes for individuals with developmental disabilities, purchases and customizes the houses to enable these citizens to live in a home of their own.
-Rainbow Village homes are outfitted with all the necessary safety and environmental modifications for the individuals to live safely, with long term low costs, and customized with financial support to fit their capabilities.
-We include all required maintenance so our residents live worry free.
-The Rainbow Village model is recognized by the federal government for economical and safe housing, allowing these citizens to beneficially participate in society.
+Promise Community Homes/Rainbow Village homes are outfitted with all the necessary safety and environmental modifications for the individuals to live safely, with long-term low costs, and customized with financial support to fit their capabilities.
+We include all required maintenance so our residents, and their families, live worry free.
+This model is recognized by the federal government for economical and safe housing, allowing these citizens to beneficially participate in society.

 What are the organization's capabilities for doing this?

 Most of our residents come from the lowest socioeconomic levels.
-Many of the individuals we serve are wards of the state or serve as their own guardians.
+Many of the individuals we serve have public administrators or serve as their own guardians.
 Our residents qualify for Medicaid Waivers and receive social security income for the disabled to pay their living expenses.
-Each Rainbow Village home purchase is unique, based on the location and the needs of the residents, and the amount of rent they can afford from their limited social security incomes for the disabled.
+Each PCH/RBV home is purchased based on the location and the needs of the residents.
+We determine the amount of rent they can afford from their limited social security incomes for the disabled.

 Our model allows the residents to be able to live in an affordable house that will be monitored and renovated as needed, so they can age in-place in a neighborhood home that meets their needs.
-The house will then be able to operate on budget.
+Through fundraising, we are able to modify homes to meet the changing mobility and medical needs of our residents.
+Fundraising also allows for routine and expensive maintenance projects.
 These residents and their loved ones can be assured that they will have a home to call their own and their families will have peace of mind.

 Today there is an identified population of more than 4,000 adult-children with intellectual and developmental disabilities in nursing homes or living with parents over the age of 65 in the State of Missouri.
-Rainbow Village's mission is to serve this fragile population by insuring they have a proper and well managed home of their own thereby enhancing the quality of their lives, integrating them into communities, and reducing the number of those on the Greater St. Louis Metropolitan region wait list.
+PCH/RBV's mission is to serve this fragile population by insuring they have a proper and well-managed home of their own thereby enhancing the quality of their lives, integrating them into communities, and reducing the number of those on the Greater St. Louis Metropolitan region wait list.

 What have they accomplished so far and what's next?

-The concept for Rainbow Village (RBV) began in the mid-1960s with several families who wanted to provide suitable residential settings for people with developmental disabilities—to help improve the quality of their lives.
+The concept for Rainbow Village (RBV), now called Promise Community Homes, began in the mid-1960s with nine families who wanted to provide suitable residential settings for their children with developmental disabilities—to help improve the quality of their lives.
 Most importantly, the founding families wanted to ensure that their children had a home and care once they could no longer provide it for them.
-The only option for families at that time was a nursing home or rehabilitation center.
+The only option for families at that time was a nursing home or institution.

 By 1978, seven group homes, the Wolff Community Center, and a Respite Care Center were opened on nine acres of land in St. Louis County.
-The success of that initial program led to expansion of neighborhood homes throughout St. Louis County, St. Charles County and St. Louis City.
-From there our program began to grow.
+The success of that initial program led to the expansion of neighborhood homes throughout St. Louis County, St. Charles County, and St. Louis City.
+From there, our program began to grow.

 How we listen